MarketingProInsider/marketingproinsider/content/pages/privacy-policy.md

-Title: Practical Social Media Tips for Successful Online Presence
+Title: Disadvantages of Social Media Marketing | Social Media
 Description: Explore practical tips to boost your social media presence and attract a larger audience.
 Don't miss out on these proven strategies.
 Slug: privacy
 Save_as: privacy.html
 Thumbnail: /theme/assets/images/privacy_policy_banner.jpg
 Alt: privacy and policy

-# Privacy Policy
+# Privacy and Policy
 Welcome to Marketing Pro Insider, your go-to source for [social media knowledge](https://marketingproinsider.com/faq) and solutions.
-Our website is dedicated to providing expert guidance and tips for social media marketers looking to enhance their performance and stay ahead of the curve in the ever-evolving landscape of social media marketing.
+Our website is dedicated to providing expert guidance and tips for social media marketers looking to enhance their performance and stay ahead of the curve in the ever-evolving landscape of [social media marketing](https://marketingproinsider.com/faq).

 ## Data Collection and Usage